Turin is a city suspended between its glorious past and its being a contemporary business, cultural and artistic hub.

 Public transport in Turin

-MOBIKE: it’s a very popular bike sharing service, and it’s easy to use: just download the app and follow the instructions.
+MOBIKE and HELBIZ are two very popular bike sharing services, and they are easy to use: just download the app and follow the instructions.
 The costs depend on how much time you rent the bike.

 BUNET is an interactive map that can help you planning your bike journey in Turin showing you alternative paths.